AdaCore/learn/content/courses/ada_2022_whats_new/chapters/user_defined_literals.rst

    > '5'+3
    '53'

-Now we can get the same success with Ada!
-But before we need to define a custom :ada:`+` operator:
+Now we can get the same result in Ada!
+But before we do, we need to define a custom :ada:`+` operator:

 .. code:: ada run_button manual_chop project=Courses.Ada_2022_Whats_New.User_Defined_Literals_JS